MaceKuailv/seaduck/docs/contribute/tidyNpr.md

 make
 ```

-This will do the style check, run pytest.
+This will do the style check and run `pytest`.
 If you followed the steps in ["prepare the environment"](prep_env.md), everything here should pass.

 Make sure before you push everything is committed.